jeloou/rp/README.md

 The `cache` is implemented using a `map` and a doubly-liked list.
 The `map` gives us fast access to the contents of the `cache` and the list keeps the records ordered by the Least Recently Used (LRU).
 Reading a `key` from the `cache` means moving the `entity` to the front of the list.
 But the list does not grow forever, when the max capacity of the `cache` is reached, the last item of the list is removed to make space for the new item.

 Errors are bubbled up using an `error`s channel.
-If an error is triggered by any of the upstream workers or a signal is receive from the OS, *rp* tries to shut down the server gracefully using a context.
+If an error is triggered by any of the upstream workers or a signal is receive from the OS, **rp** tries to shut down the server gracefully using a context.
 Failing to do some in a timely manner triggers the forceful shutdown.

-It can run as a daemon.
+It also works as a redis proxy, the only difference in that case is the handler used.

 ## Complexity

-The `cache` implementation has an expected O(1) average time complexity for all operations, but a worst case O(n).
+The `cache` implementation has an expected `O(1)` average time complexity for all operations, but a worst case `O(n)`.
 It uses a `map` to insert and lookup `keys` and a doubly-liked list to keep the things in order.
-Doubly-liked lists have a O(1) average time complexity for insertion and deletion.
+Doubly-liked lists have a `O(1)` average time complexity for insertion and deletion.

 ## License